trebormc/ddev-ai-workspace/README.md

 | Claude Code | `~/.ddev/claude-code/` | OAuth credentials, settings, MCP config |
 | OpenCode | `~/.ddev/opencode/` | API credentials (`auth.json`), config overrides (`config/`) |

+## Why both OpenCode and Claude Code?

+The workspace installs both AI tools because they serve different purposes and complement each other well.

+**Claude Code** is the most popular AI coding tool today.
+It works with an Anthropic subscription (Max plan), which gives access to the most capable models (Opus, Sonnet).
+This subscription can only be used inside Claude Code, not in other tools.
+It is the best option for complex tasks like architecture decisions, large refactors, or multi-file changes.

+**OpenCode** is an open-source alternative that connects to multiple AI providers.
+It works great with free APIs for people who are getting started or want to keep costs low.
+The free models are less capable, so they work best for simpler tasks.
+OpenCode also supports paid APIs (Anthropic, OpenAI) and services like OpenCode Zen, which gives access to API models at a lower cost.

+In practice, having both tools in the same project gives you flexibility:

+- Use **Claude Code** for complex tasks where you need the best models.
+- Use **OpenCode** for simpler tasks where a free or cheaper model is enough.
+- If one provider is down, you can switch to the other without losing your workflow.
+- You are not locked into a single vendor.

+You can install only one of them if you prefer (see Individual Installation below).
+The workspace installs both by default so you can choose based on the task at hand.

 ## Individual Installation

 If you only need specific tools, install them individually: